Michael Moravcsik: Education, scientific interests and professional accomplishments

-Scientific Interests and Accomplishments
+Scientific interests and accomplishments

-Michael Moravcsik worked on the nucleon-nucleon interaction in scattering experiments, and the pion-nucleon coupling constant.
+Moravcsik worked on the nucleon-nucleon interaction in scattering experiments, and the pion-nucleon coupling constant.

 He also focused on science policy and its effects in developing countries.
 He was a science policy advisor to the Ford Foundation, UNESCO, the American Association for the Advancement of Science, and the National Science Foundation.
 In addition, he made important contributions to the field of scientometrics.